 - Responsible and innovative internationalisation

-The three academies of the University of the Arts Helsinki are active in various networks in their own fields.
-This solid basis offers possibilities for new forms of interdisciplinary activities and development of the University of the Arts as a whole.
 Internationalization is a strategic priority of the university and can be seen in every aspect of university’s main operations – in education, artistic activity and research.
 Artistic activities, instruction and internationality are closely intertwined at the University of the Arts Helsinki.
+University has various partners in all corners of the world.

 Internationalization is first and foremost a tool for developing the content of the main operations.
 International activities are organized in each academy and academic field.